Skip to content

 End-to-end AML/CTF compliance management is EasyAML’s business, handling all your Personal Information securely and in accordance with the APPs is essential to that business.

 Every EasyAML employee undertakes mandatory training in the identification and handling of personal information as part of their onboarding process.
 Protection of personal information is discussed regularly in team and company-wide meetings, and considered when making any business decision.
+EasyAML maintains its own records about how personal information is handled, what information has been shared and with whom and the specific purpose of any sharing activity.

 Our Clients are contractually required to comply with the requirements of the Privacy Act, to comply with the security requirements of any Service Providers, and to protect all the Personal Information they receive.